From $55K Living Paycheck-to-Paycheck to $165K in Reserves: The 12-Week System

 $800 in marketing spend that generated zero clients over 6 months.

-Cut timeline: 48 hours.
-Canceled 8 software subscriptions, paused contractor relationship (explained temporary), killed marketing spend that didn’t work.
+Cut timeline was 48 hours.
+He canceled 8 software subscriptions, paused a contractor relationship (and explained it was temporary), and cut marketing spend that hadn’t produced clients.

 Day 8-14: Set Up Separate Account

-Dmitri opened a separate savings account at a different bank.
-Critical decision.
-If reserves lived in an operating account, he’d “borrow” from them.
+Dmitri opened a separate savings account at a different bank, which turned out to be a critical decision.
+If reserves lived in the operating account, he knew he would “borrow” from them.

-Out of sight, out of mind.
-Reserves at different banks felt untouchable.
+Out of sight meant out of mind, and reserves at a different bank felt untouchable.

-Revenue hits main account → 20% immediately transfers to reserve account → Expenses paid from remaining 80%.
+Revenue hit the main account → 20% moved immediately to the reserve account → expenses were paid from the remaining 80%.

-He automated the transfer.
-Every Monday, 25% of the previous week’s collections moved to reserves.
-Weekly instead of monthly kept the momentum visible.
+He automated the transfer so that every Monday, 25% of the previous week’s collections moved to reserves.
+Weekly instead of monthly transfers kept the momentum visible.

 Week 1 result: $2,750 moved to reserves.